davidn182/seismos/README.md

+# seismos

+Seismos is a Python package currently under development for the inversion of hypocenters and moment tensors, and the quality control of passive seismic data.
+It aims to provide a range of tools for efficient and accurate analysis of seismic data, leveraging the power of the ObsPy and Pyrocko libraries.

 ## Create a Virtual Environment

 To create a Virtual Environment and install `seismos`, we will use the `poetry install` command: